How to Sync MS Project with SharePoint

 Some common warning/error messages when you try to Sync MS Project with SharePoint

 - We can’t sync resource to the tasks list because the resource does not exist on the SharePoint Server.
 This error usually happens when you define your project schedule and try to sync it with SharePoint for the first time.
-The reason this error occurs, is because SharePoint cannot recognize your licensed users (resources) from the text that you typed in MS Project Resources field.
-It is usually pretty good, if you typed names exactly as they are setup in your SharePoint/Active Directory, however, in some cases or whenever name was misspelled, such error message will pop up.
-To mitigate this, correct the spelling to match the name how it is setup in SharePoint.
-Alternatively, you can assign some tasks to those users in question from within SharePoint Task List.
+The reason this error occurs is that SharePoint cannot recognize your licensed users (resources) from the text that you typed in MS Project Resources field.
+It is usually pretty good, if you typed names exactly as they are set up in your SharePoint/Active Directory, however, in some cases or whenever name was misspelled, such error message will pop up.
+To mitigate this, correct the spelling to match the name of how it is set up in SharePoint.
+Alternatively, you can assign some tasks to those users in question from within the SharePoint Task List.
 Next time you open MS Project from Site Assets Library or sync it from your computer, it will get those “correct” resources into your Resource drop-down in MS Project, so you would be able to reuse them going forward.

 Bonus: Map fields

 If you read through this sync MS Project with SharePoint blog post and are still craving for more adventure, I have some bonus material for you.
 Another thing you can do with MS Project-SharePoint sync is map custom fields.
-For example, SharePoint list is designed to be simple, for end users really, meant not to overwhelm them with too much detail or metadata.
-MS Project, on another hand, is meant to be complicated, contain lots of data/columns, etc. In case you want to surface up some of that info to your end users via SharePoint Task list, you need to map those fields.
-Essentially, you need to tell which columns in SharePoint will hold MS Project information once you click sync button.
+For example, SharePoint list is designed to be simple, for end-users really, meant not to overwhelm them with too much detail or metadata.
+MS Project, on another hand, is intended to be complicated, contain lots of data/columns, etc. In case you want to surface up some of that info to your end-users via SharePoint Task list, you need to map those fields.
+Essentially, you need to tell which columns in SharePoint will hold MS Project information once you click the sync button.
 To do this, you need to: